witlin/n4-super-installer/README.md

 # n4-super-installer

-This powershell script automates portions of the installation process for an N4 Supervisor.
+This powershell script automates most of the installation process for an N4 Supervisor.

 ## Directions of use